-The most recent in hand washing.
-Most Americans are doing a great job of following Centers for Disease Control and Prevention (CDC) guidelines for hand washing and say they will continue to do so after the the COVID-19 pandemic ends, according to the Healthy Hand Washing Survey conducted by Bradley Corporation.
+Most Americans are doing a great job of following Centers for Disease Control and Prevention (CDC) guidelines for washing.
+They say they will continue to do so after the the COVID-19 pandemic ends, according to the Healthy Hand Washing Survey conducted by Bradley Corporation.

-Ninety percent of those surveyed say they are washing their hands more frequently or more thoroughly or longer than before and 78 percent are washing their hands six or more times a day.
-That’s compared to just 37 percent who washed up that often prior to the outbreak.
+Ninety percent of those surveyed say they are washing their hands more frequently or more thoroughly or longer than before.
+78 percent are washing their hands six or more times a day.
+Compare that to just 37 percent who wash up that often prior to the outbreak.

 In addition, 77 percent are washing their hands for at least 20 seconds or longer, per CDC recommendations.
 Prior to the coronavirus, the majority of Americans were not washing their hands long enough.
 In fact, more than half estimated they previously washed for just five to 15 seconds.

-While Americans are taking action, they also are quite worried.
+While Americans are taking action, they also worry.
 Seventy percent say they are extremely or very concerned about contracting the coronavirus.
+That’s why they do hand washing more often.
 Only 12 percent indicate they are not very or not at all concerned.

 “During these unprecedented times, hand washing and germ avoidance is top of mind for almost everyone,” says Jon Dommisse, director of strategy and corporate development for Bradley Corp.
-“The health benefits of hand washing can’t be emphasized enough, particularly during virus outbreaks like this.
-Hand washing is a simple, effective and inexpensive way to remove germs from our skin and help prevent a possible infection.”
+“The health benefits of washing your hands is very important, particularly during virus outbreaks like this.
+It is a simple, effective and inexpensive way to remove germs from our skin and help prevent a possible infection.”
 Call TC Services today or click here for a free consultation on how we can help your facility!